 First things first, you need to shut off the water supply to your toilet.
 Look for a small valve on the wall or floor behind the toilet and turn it clockwise until it stops.
 Next, take the lid off the tank and set it aside carefully on a towel to prevent scratches or cracks.
 Flush the toilet to drain the remaining water from the tank.
 This makes the repair process much cleaner and gives you a clear view of the internal components.
 If you’re ever unsure about a step, our team is always ready to help with any toilet repair needs.

-Step 2: Find and Buy the Correct Replacement
+Step 2: Get the Correct Replacement Part

 Before you can install a new button, you need to make sure you have the right part.
 Toilet flush buttons aren’t one-size-fits-all; they typically come in 38mm or 48mm sizes.
 To find out which one you need, simply measure the diameter of the hole in your toilet lid where the button sits.
 You can also take the old button with you to the hardware store to match it up.
 Getting the correct size from the start will save you a second trip and ensure the new button fits perfectly.

-Step 3: Remove the Old Flush Button
+Step 3: Take Out the Old Flush Button

 With the tank lid placed on a flat, protected surface, it’s time to remove the old button.
 Look underneath the lid and you’ll see how the button is secured.
 Most are held in place by a plastic nut that you can unscrew by hand or with a pair of pliers.
 Some newer models might use clips that you can release.
 Work gently to avoid putting too much pressure on the porcelain lid, as it can be fragile.
 Once the nut or clips are off, the old button assembly should lift right out.

-Step 4: Clean Away Any Buildup
+Step 4: Scrub Away Grime and Buildup

 While you have everything apart, take a minute to clean the area around the button hole.
 Over time, mineral deposits and grime can build up, causing buttons to stick or become difficult to press.
 Use a cloth with a bit of vinegar or an all-purpose cleaner to wipe down the surface.
 If you notice significant buildup on the old parts you’re reusing (like the rods), soaking them in vinegar for an hour can help dissolve it.
 This small step ensures your new button operates smoothly and helps maintain your plumbing’s overall health.

-Step 5: Install the New Button
+Step 5: Install the New Flush Button

 Now you’re ready to install the new flush button.
 Place the new button into the hole from the top of the lid, making sure it sits flush and is oriented correctly.
 From the underside, thread the plastic nut onto the button’s base and tighten it by hand.
 You want it to be snug enough to hold the button securely in place, but be careful not to overtighten it.
 Applying too much force can crack the new plastic button or, even worse, the porcelain lid itself.
 A firm, hand-tightened fit is all you need.